RRB ALP Syllabus 2026 & Exam Pattern: Detailed Guide for CBT 1, CBT 2, and CBAT

 9. Computer & Microprocessor

-Candidates preparing for the RRB ALP 2026 exam must align their preparation with the updated test structure.
-Review our detailed breakdown of the RRB ALP Exam Pattern for both CBT 1 and CBT 2.
+To succeed in the RRB ALP 2026 exam, you must align your preparation with the latest standards.
+We have provided a comprehensive overview of the RRB ALP exam Pattern for both CBT 1 and CBT 2 for your convenience.

-Note: General Awareness and Current Affairs have been removed from the RRB ALP CBT 1 examination as part of the updated exam pattern.
+Note: Please be advised that General Awareness and Current Affairs have been removed from the RRB ALP CBT 1 examination as per the updated guidelines.

 CBT 1 Exam Pattern